-This delightful port or lawn chair fits you and rests you all over the moment you sit in it.
-It is the only chair made which combines in itself all the qualities of an ordinary porte chair, a hammeck, rocker and swing or swinging seat.
-Sit or lie in it-swing or fit process with you as you wish it to.
+This delightful porto or lawn chair fits you and rests you all over the moment you sit in it.
+It is the only chair made which combines in itself all the qualities of an ordinary porth chair, a hammock, rocker and swing or swinging seat.
+Sit or lie in it-swing or sit perfectly steadily in it as you please.
+If moves with you as you wish it to.
 Most desirable